Theodore Robinson: Giverny

 In 1884 Robinson returned to France where he lived for the next eight years, visiting America only occasionally.
 Robinson gravitated to Giverny, which had become a center of French impressionist art under the influence of Claude Monet.

 Historians are unclear when Robinson met Monet, but by 1888 their friendship was enough for Robinson to move in next door to the famous impressionist.
 Robinson's art shifted to a more traditional impressionistic manner during this time, likely due to Monet's influence.
 While a number of American artists had gathered at Giverny, none were as close to Monet as Robinson.
 Monet offered advice to Robinson, and he likewise solicited Robinson for opinions on Monet's own works in progress.

-Not only did he take to heart Monet´s theoretical admonitions and his requirement to portray the beauties and mystery of nature in a manner stringently truthful to one's personal vision, but he also studied works that were available to him in "The Master´s" studio.
+As well as taking to heart Monet´s theoretical admonitions and his requirement to portray the beauties and mystery of nature in a manner stringently truthful to one's personal vision, he also studied works that were available to him in "The Master´s" studio.
 For instance, Capri, painted in 1890, was probably inspired by Monet´s paintings of the cliffs at Varengeville, Pourville, and Etretat and the rocks at Bell-Ile of the early 1880s.

 At Giverny, Robinson painted what art historians regard as some of his finest works.
 These depicted the surrounding countryside in different weather, in the plein air tradition, sometimes with women shown in leisurely poses.
 His Winter Landscape won the 1890 Webb Prize.
 Another example of his mature work during this period is La Débâcle (1892) in the collection of Scripps College, Claremont California.